martin-olivier/airgorah/README.md

 `⭐ Don't forget to put a star if you like the project!`

 ## ⚠️ Requirements
-This software only works on `Linux` distributions (Ubuntu, Debian, Arch, etc.) and requires `root` privileges.
+This software only works on `Linux` distributions (Ubuntu, Debian, Arch, etc.) and requires `root` privileges to run.

 ## 💻 Installation